Difference Between CIMA and CIPM

 To pursue Strategic Level studies, one should have completed both operational and management level studies successfully along with their respective case studies.

 Participants are required to sign a Candidate Professional Conduct Statement as part of the exam registration to ensure that they meet the ethics requirements and uphold the integrity of the certification program to the best of their abilities.

 Why Pursue CIMA?

-The next three levels of CIMA are meant for beginner, middle and expert level professionals to help enhance their skills and capabilities along with adding greater credibility to their profile in the eyes of prospective employers.
+The next three levels of CIMA are meant for beginner, middle, and expert level professionals to help enhance their skills and capabilities along with adding greater credibility to their profile in the eyes of prospective employers.
 A growing number of leading employers trust accredited professionals more as compared to their non-accredited counterparts.

 Why Pursue CIPM?

-As a globally acknowledged accreditation, CIMA offers the opportunity to develop management skills from an accounting perspective which sets it apart from other certifications.
+As a globally acknowledged accreditation, CIMA offers the opportunity to develop management skills from an accounting perspective, which sets it apart from other certifications.
 Those who are willing to explore the broader field of management accountancy and prepare for roles requiring advanced accounting capabilities with an incisive business insight can look to complete the highest tier of CIMA.

-On the other hand, CIPM is meant for finance professionals looking to explore the complex area of investment performance evaluation and presenting it in a way which accurately and conveniently conveys this information to investors.
+On the other hand, CIPM is meant for finance professionals looking to explore the complex area of investment performance evaluation and presenting it in a way that accurately and conveniently conveys this information to investors.

 This is a highly specialized area that can be suitable for professionals willing to work in a role related to GIPS verification practices, conducting performance evaluation for institutional investors and firms.